June 8, 2023

 There are various solutions based on their composition and nature that may provide relief to various problems, among which are:

-Gaseous Solutions: Examples include air (oxygen and nitrogen gas mixture) or carbonated beverages that have carbon dioxide gas dissolved into liquid form or carbonated drinks where carbon dioxide gas has been dispersed into solution by means of CO2.
+Gaseous Solutions: Examples include air (oxygen and nitrogen gas mixture) or carbonated beverages that have carbon dioxide gas dissolved into a liquid form or carbonated drinks where carbon dioxide gas has been dispersed into a solution using CO2.

 Liquid Solutions: Examples are found within water supplies like tap water; these solutions typically consist of only one solute dissolving into one solvent at once.
 Liquid Solutions: Examples include saltwater (dissolved sodium chloride in water) and sugar syrup.
 Sugar syrup also falls within this category of solutions, being made by dissolving it into another liquid solvent such as sugar itself.